DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 Sweet Gossip has single purpose: to broadcast the job proposal to the interesting parties and collect job offers from interested contractors.

 For sake of clarity we use the following nameing convention:
-1. Peer - any gossip network node
+1. Peer - any gossip network node.
+Every peer maintains list of its peers.
 1. Originator - Peer that is the origin of the broadcasted message.
 From the Gig economy point of view it is a customer.
 2. Middleman - Peer that is passing the broadcast further as well as bringing back the reply
 3. Replier - Peer that is replynig to the broadcast.
 To target the job proposal it uses topics.
 Topics are filesystem like paths and all of the topics form a topic tree.

-Lets describe how the broadcast works from the message passing perspective.
 Here we assume that nodes of the gossip network are already connected to their peers via some internet transport protocol (e.g. TCP, UDP with or without hole punching, mobile mesh e.t.c) and the other peer is also accepting sweet gossip protocol.
 How the nodes discover its peers is not a part of the protocol.

 As the Originator (e.g. Node A) wants to broadcast the message (job proposal) first step is to ask its selected peer (e.g. Node B) how can the message be broadcasted.